ansible/ansible/docsite/rst/guide_rax.rst

 Provisioning
 ````````````

+Now for the fun parts.

-The rax module provides the ability to provision instances within Rackspace Cloud.
+The 'rax' module provides the ability to provision instances within Rackspace Cloud.
 Typically the
-provisioning task will be performed against your Ansible master server as a local_action statement.
+provisioning task will be performed from your Ansible control server against the Rackspace cloud API.

 .. note::